 Some examples of Salesforce customization are building custom partner portals, donation pages, lead capture forms—you name it.
 All it takes is a strong development process, understanding of the tools available for Salesforce development (Visualforce, Force.com development, etc.) and a vision of what you want to do.

-In fact, you can get in touch with us for free to consult about your idea.
-We’ll offer up our ideas as well and get you started on the right path.
+In fact, we’ll offer up our ideas as well and get you started on the right path.

 So Should I Configure or Customize Salesforce?